ndsithole/ndsithole.github.io/README.md

 # ndsithole.github.io
-I am an economics PhD Fellow at the University of Pretoria.
-My current research is on the impact and channels of commodity price shocks in small open economies in the presence of financial frictions.
+I am an economics PhD Fellow at the University of Pretoria where I also teach principles of macroeconomics.
+My current research is on the impact of commodity price shocks and financial frictions on unemployment in small open economies.
+My reserach interests include monetary economics, computational and quantitative macroeconomics.
+I have good programming skills in EViews, Stata and MATLAB.